durability-labs/archivist-docs/learn/whitepaper.md

 Early networks like BitTorrent[^cohen_01], however, only had rudimentary incentives based on a form of barter economy in which nodes providing blocks to other nodes would be rewarded with access to more blocks.
 This provides some basic incentives for nodes to exchange the data they hold, but whether or not a node decides to hold a given piece of data is contingent on whether or not the node operator was interested in that data to begin with; i.e., a node will likely not download a movie if they are not interested in watching it.

 Files which are not popular, therefore, tend to disappear from the network as no one is interested in them, and there is no way to incentivize nodes to do otherwise.
 This lack of even basic durability guarantees means BitTorrent and, in fact, most of the early p2p file-sharing networks, are suitable as distribution networks at best, but not as storage networks as data can, and probably will, be eventually lost.
-Even more recent attempts at decentralized file sharing like IPFS[^ipfs_website] suffer from similar shortcomings: by default, IPFS offers no durability guarantees, there is no way to punish a pinning service if it fails to keep data around.
+Even more recent attempts at decentralized file sharing like IPFS[^ipfs_website] suffer from similar shortcomings: by default, IPFS offers no durability guarantees, i.e., there is no way to punish a pinning service if it fails to keep data around.

 **Blockchains.** Blockchains have been introduced as part of Bitcoin in 2008[^nakamoto_08], with the next major player Ethereum[^buterin_13] going live in 2013.
 A blockchain consists of a series of blocks, each containing a list of transactions.
 These blocks are linked together in chronological order through cryptographic hashes.
 Each block contains a hash of the previous block, which secures the chain against tampering.
 This structure ensures that once a block is added to the blockchain, the information it contains cannot be altered without redoing all subsequent blocks, making it secure against fraud and revisions.
 For all practical purposes, once a block gets added, it can no longer be removed.